 Likewise, early on, it’s easy to believe that the preachings of Louis, the eloquent king slayer and the antagonist of the game, are righteousness, as he seeks to build a world based on equality.
 It makes it initially difficult to see him as a hard-boiled villain.

-This push and pull of acknowledging and understanding the ideologies of the people on both sides of the spectrum and then addressing with utmost sincerity is perhaps Metaphor’s biggest strength.
+This push and pull of acknowledging and understanding the ideologies of people on both sides of the spectrum and then addressing them with utmost sincerity is perhaps Metaphor’s biggest strength.
 Time after time, it boldly distinguishes right from wrong without canceling one or the other.

 Metaphor: ReFantazio tackles racism head-on.
-It doesn't just showcase its immediate outcome for a punch-in-the-gut moment, but also its long-term implications on its victims' mindset and ideologies.
+It doesn't just showcase its immediate outcome for a punch-in-the-gut moment, but also its long-term implications on its victims' mindsets and ideologies.
 It's sad.
 It's brutal.
 It's very much real.

 As a person of a minority cast, I have experienced my own share of injustices in the country I grew up in, and in Metaphor, there are multiple insolent moments that hit me like a truck.
 Atlus addresses these sensitive subjects with such brutality and elegancy, that it's hard not to be wonderstruck and feel terrible at the same time.